rust-lang/rfcs/text/0000-deprecation-maintenance.md

 * Does this PR fix a bug in the crate?
 Alternatively, are these the minimal changes required to make the crate function properly on a new platform?

 * Does this PR keep the public API of the crate the same?
-(This is a bellwhether for changes that are not bug fixes).
+(This is a bellwether for changes that are not bug fixes).

 If the answer to these questions is yes, then the PR is a likely candidate for merging, and should also trigger a point release of the crate.
 Of course, the reviewer should also do a normal code review.
 The reviewer may reasonably use other information to come to a decision regarding whether the PR is a reasonable bug fix or adds platform support.